Efury1/Typing-Simulator/README.md

 ## Usage

 The script is easy to use.
-It prompts the user to enter the code that they wish to display with the typing effect.
-Once the user has entered all the lines of the script, typing `END` on a new line will finish the input and begin the typing simulation.
+Put your code in the text file and run the file.
+Once the command line has entered all the lines of the text file, it will end.x

 ### Running the Script